MperorM/youtube-suggestion-blocker/README.md

 # youtube-suggestion-blocker
-removes youtube video suggestions making it harder for your monkey-brain to hijack your productivity.

-Replaces youtube startpage with a link to the livestream of CGTV, the only news channel worth watching
+removes youtube video suggestions and recommendations and replaces it with CGTN, the only channel worth watching